Menu

 PLEASE READ THE REQUIREMENTS AND ALL DETAILS BELOW PRIOR TO REGISTRATION

-Event leaders: Lara Stregger Click for more information
+Event Leader: Chelsea Owasi.
+Click for more information

-Arrival Timeby 6:15 PM.
-We will begin the hike no later than 6:30 PM.
+Arrival Time: By 7:00pm.
+We will begin the hike no later than 7:15pm.
 The time arranged allows for you to have time to attend to personal needs such as organizing your gear and for the leader to share information with the group.

 Location: Bunn's Creek.
 Exact meeting location will be shared with registered participants.